 As I write out this latest essay, Marvin Gaye’s classic song, “Where are We Going” seems to be winding its way through my mind, bringing up memories and, simultaneously, pointing my nose forward.
 As those of you who follow my blog know, I’m tying up the loose ends of my 4.5-year-long program in Chinese medicine and am about to get on the board exam express.
 Things are moving slowly and at warp speed, it seems.
-I expect to be a licensed acupuncturist and herbalist by mid-September or so.
+I expect to be a licensed acupuncturist and herbalist by mid-November or so.
 Meantime, I continue to offer health coaching, mind-body wellness programs, and a Chinese-style Asian bodywork therapy in my North and South offices here in Austin, TX.
 I will continue to do so, even after I’m licensed.
 What I do now is not a doorstop to be discontinued once I’m an acupuncturist.
 Instead, my current practice will flourish as part of a holistic tapestry of healing and health that is characteristic of Chinese medicine.

 There is so much that Chinese medicine can do for you that goes well beyond just needles.
 Acupuncture may be the most well known form of the medicine, and if you have been following me on social media, you know that I am a dedicated tui na practitioner, hence this essay as I ponder my future.
 However I also hope, via this piece, to inspire you to try a variety of healing modalities (and not just acupuncture and/or the Chinese medical massage therapy known as tui na), no matter who your practitioner is!